 The forum has two strands.
 The first is a monthly research seminar in London at Senate House, co-hosted by the Institute of English Studies and the Institute of Modern Languages Research within the School of Advanced Study, University of London.
 The second is an annual two-day symposium in Paris, held at the École Normale Supérieure, rue d’Ulm.

 The London seminar, organised by a steering group of Romanticists from the London area, meets monthly on a late Friday afternoon and features a series of distinguished visiting speakers from across the UK, Europe, and beyond.
 Some seminars involve the pairing of speakers from different countries, a key aim of the series being to foster dialogue between Romanticists in the UK and scholars from abroad.
 All aspects of Romanticism are covered, including comparative and interdisciplinary topics.
 The seminar is open to everyone, including postgraduates and members of the public.
 Admission is free.
-Each seminar will be followed by a wine reception to which everyone is invited.
+Each seminar is followed by a wine reception to which everyone is invited.

 We look forward to welcoming you to our events.